 About 70% of all searches are done using long-tail keywords.
 This powerful statistic shows how important they are for SEO.
 It is for this very reason that you must focus on these keywords in your SEO strategy.

 Image via Moz

-Let’s take a look at why you should focus on long-tail keywords.
+Let’s take a look at why you should focus on long-tail keywords for SEO.

 As discussed earlier, it is difficult to rank for single and short keywords.
 This is the reason why long-tail keywords are more favorable.
 However, they can even help you rank for these shorter keywords.

 To rank well in search engines, you need to create loads of pages with relevant and useful content.
 Long-tail keywords can not only help your content rank for these keywords but also for shorter keywords in some cases.
 This can be seen by observing the SEMrush report of popular sites such as HuffPost.

 While they do rank at the top for many short keywords, there are millions of them which are ranked lower.
 These are the long-tail keywords that have lower volume but push the shorter keywords up in the rankings.

 Having a blog is one of the best ways to rank higher up in the SERPs.
 For any content marketing strategy, blogs work extremely well.
 Using long-tail keywords in your blog posts further improves your content marketing effectiveness as well as your SEO strategy.

 Search engines look at keywords in the title, the URL, the body, as well as the meta tags.
 To effectively use keywords, you need to put them in the title tag, body text, as well as the URL.
 You need to keep in mind that they need to be used in the correct context here.

 You should also add them to the alt text in images and the headers.
 This will help you optimize your website for searches.
 Simply writing a few blogs about a particular topic won’t help in this case.
 You’ll need to find some long-tail keywords that are relevant to the topic and write articles based on those.